UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 - Click ‘Create Empty Document’

-![Name and Create an Empty Quarto Document](Images/name_new_quarto_file.png){width= 55% .border fig-alt=“RStudio screen upon creating new quarto document: title box changed to ‘Chapter 1’, ‘Use visual markdown editor’ is deselected, and ‘Create Empty Document’ button is present and circled in red.”}
+![Name and Create an Empty Quarto Document](Images/name_new_quarto_file.png){width= 55% .border}
+fig-alt=“RStudio screen upon creating new quarto document: title box changed to ‘Chapter 1’, ‘Use visual markdown editor’ is deselected, and ‘Create Empty Document’ button is present and circled in red.”

 You will see something like the following…

 ![Chapter 1 Quarto Document](Images/ch_1_quarto_file.png){width= 55%
-.border fig-alt=“RStudio screen with newly created ‘Chapter 1’ quarto document.
-The file is blank besides the YAML header with ‘title: Chapter 1’ and ‘format: html’.”}
+.border} fig-alt=“RStudio screen with newly created ‘Chapter 1’ quarto document.
+The file is blank besides the YAML header with ‘title: Chapter 1’ and ‘format: html’.”

 4. Change the YAML Header